mayakraft/ofxUnitySocket/readme.md

 * __Unity__ port and IP in `/Assets/SocketIO/Scripts/SocketIO/SocketIOComponents.cs` or in GameController scene object info panel.

 current settings: port is set to 3000, sending across a LAN, and the computer running OF is also running the Node server.

+# notes

+this uses [unity-socket.io](https://github.com/fpanettieri/unity-socket.io-DEPRECATED), which is depricated but works for now.
+(It's already included in this project)

+also this isn't in the standard format of an openFrameworks ofx extension. it can be but it's more of an example project right now.